HISTORY AT LOCHEND

 On 3rd June 1943 Sgt.
 Pilot Thomas Hetherington was flying his MK1 Spitfire from RAF Grangemouth on a low flying exercise.
 He is rumoured to have been showing off to the land girls working in fields on the north side of the lake when his wing touched the water and sent the spitfire crashing into the lake.
 Hethering escaped unhurt – which is more than can be said for his plane.
 Although the valuable Merlin engine was rescued, the wreck itself was left at the bottom of the lake, where it still swims with the fishes today.
 Every now and then diving teams come to look for it but the MK1 Spitfire has never been found, and remains the Lake of Menteith’s very own Nessy-style mystery.

 FIND OUT MORE ABOUT LOCHEND CHALETS

-Delve into the world of Lochend Chalets.
-Who we are and what we do.
-Our lives are lived on site and we love to share our love of our environment with you.
-If you would like to know more about the area or what goes on in The Trossachs just let us know and we will be happy to help.
+Delve into the world of Lochend Chalets in the panels below - who we are and what we do.
+Our lives are lived on site and we love to share our love of our environment and anything we know about the Trossachs with you.
+We're always happy to chat to guests about the area - and help them explore this fascinating part of the world.